Change Desktop Layout

 When you end a session, MATLAB saves the current desktop layout.
 The next time that you start MATLAB, the desktop appears as you left it.

+Online).
 MATLAB stores all saved layouts in the preferences folder.
 MATLAB saves the current desktop layout at the end of a session in the file

 Some tools, such as the Help browser, web browser, and Variables editor, do not reopen automatically, even if they were open when you ended the last session.
 You can use startup options to specify tools that you want to open on startup.
 For more information, see Specify Startup Options.
-Startup options are not available in MATLAB Online.